Title IX Frequently Asked Questions

 Yes, if you file a formal complaint.
-Sexual misconduct is a serious offense and the accused student has the right to know the identity of the complainant/alleged victim.
-If there is a hearing, the college does provide options for questioning without confrontation, including closed-circuit testimony, Skype, using a room divider or using separate hearing rooms.
+Sexual misconduct is a serious offense and the Respondent has the right to know the identity of the Complainant.

 What do I do if I am accused of sexual misconduct?

-DO NOT contact the alleged victim.
-You may immediately want to contact someone in the campus community who can act as your advisor.
-You may also contact the Dean of Student Services’ Office, for an explanation of the college’s procedures for addressing sexual misconduct complaints.
-You may also want to talk to a confidential counselor in the Student Health Center or seek other community assistance.
+DO NOT contact the alleged Complainant.
+You are encouraged to contact an employee at the College who can act as your advisor.
+You may also contact the Office of the Vice President of Student Services, for an explanation of the College’s policies and procedures for addressing sexual misconduct complaints.
+You may also want to talk to a confidential counselor in the Student Health & Wellness Center or seek other community assistance.
 See below regarding legal representation.

-Will I (as a victim) have to pay for counseling/or medical care?
+Will I (as a Complainant) have to pay for counseling/or medical care?

-Not typically, if the institution provides these services already.
-If a victim is accessing community and non-institutional services, payment for these will usually be at the cost of the student and will be subject to state/local laws, insurance requirements, etc.
+Not typically, if the College provides these services already.
+If a Complainant is accessing community and non-institutional services, payment for such services will usually be at the cost of the student and will be subject to state or local laws, insurance requirements, etc.

 What about legal advice?

-Victims of criminal sexual assault need not retain a private attorney to pursue prosecution because representation will be handled by the District Attorney’s *Prosecutor’s office.
-You may want to retain an attorney if you are the accused student or are considering filing a civil action.
-The accused student may retain counsel at their own expense if they determine that they need legal advice about criminal prosecution and/or the campus conduct proceeding.
+Complainants or Respondents need not retain a private attorney to submit a complaint or to have an investigation initiated.
+However, the Complainant or the Respondent may retain an attorney at any time.
+The Complainant or Respondent may retain counsel at their own expense if they determine that they need legal advice about criminal prosecution and/or college proceeding.

 What should I do about preserving evidence of a sexual assault?

-For the Victim: the hospital staff will collect evidence, check for injuries, address pregnancy concerns and address the possibility of exposure to sexually transmitted infections.
-If you have changed clothing since the assault, bring the clothing you had on at the time of the assault with you to the hospital in a clean, sanitary container such as a clean paper grocery bag or wrapped in a clean sheet (plastic containers do not breathe, and may render evidence useless).
+For the Complainant: Hospital staff will collect evidence, check for injuries, address pregnancy concerns and address the possibility of exposure to sexually transmitted infections.
+If you have changed clothing since the sexual assault, bring the clothing you had on at the time of the sexual assault with you to the hospital in a clean, sanitary container such as a clean paper grocery bag or wrapped in a clean sheet (plastic containers do not breathe, and may render evidence useless).
 If you have not changed clothes, bring a change of clothes with you to the hospital, if possible, as they will likely keep the clothes you are wearing as evidence.
-You can take a support person with you to the hospital, and they can accompany you through the exam, if you want.
-Do not disturb the crime scene—leave all sheets, towels, etc. that may bear evidence for the police to collect.
+You can take a support person with you to the hospital, and they can accompany you through the examination, if you want.
+Do not disturb the crime scene—leave all sheets, towels, etc. that may bear evidence for law enforcement to collect.

-Will the use of drugs or alcohol affect the outcome of a sexual misconduct conduct complaint?
+Will the use of drugs or alcohol affect the outcome of a sexual misconduct complaint?

-The use of alcohol and/or drugs by either party will not diminish the accused student’s responsibility.
-On the other hand, alcohol and/or drug use is likely to affect the complainant’s memory and, therefore, may affect the outcome of the complaint.
-A person bringing a complaint of sexual misconduct must either remember the alleged incident or have sufficient circumstantial evidence, physical evidence and/or witnesses to prove his/her complaint.
-If the complainant does not remember the circumstances of the alleged incident, it may not be possible to impose sanctions on the accused without further corroborating information.
-Use of alcohol and/or other drugs will never excuse a violation by an accused student.
+The use of alcohol and/or drugs by either the Complainant or Respondent will not diminish the responsibility of either party.
+On the other hand, alcohol and/or drug use is likely to affect the Complainant’s memory and, therefore, may affect the outcome of the complaint.
+A person bringing a complaint of sexual misconduct must either remember the alleged incident or have sufficient circumstantial evidence, physical evidence and/or witnesses to prove their complaint.
+If the Complainant does not remember the circumstances of the alleged incident, it may not be possible to impose sanctions on the Respondent without further corroborating evidence or information.
+Use of alcohol and/or other drugs will not excuse sexual misconduct.

 What should I do if I am uncertain about what happened?

-If you believe that you have experienced sexual misconduct, but are unsure of whether it was a violation of the LPC sexual misconduct policy, please contact the Title IX Coordinator or the Student Health and Wellness Center.
+If you believe that you have experienced sexual misconduct, but are unsure of whether it was a violation of the College’s sexual misconduct policy, please contact the Title IX Coordinator or the Student Health & Wellness Center.
 They can help you to define and clarify the event(s), and advise you of your options.